awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

 ## Install and run the sample app<a name="gs-device-node-app-run"></a>

 In this section, you'll install and run the `pub-sub.js` sample app found in the `aws-iot-device-sdk-js-v2/samples/node` directory of the AWS IoT Device SDK for JavaScript\.
 This app shows how your device uses the MQTT library to publish and subscribe to MQTT messages\.
-The `pub-sub.js` sample app subscribes to a topic, `topic_1`, publishes 10 messages to that topic, and displays the messages as they're received from the AWS IoT message broker\.
+The `pub-sub.js` sample app subscribes to a topic, `topic_1`, publishes 10 messages to that topic, and displays the messages as they're received from the message broker\.

 To run the `pub-sub.js` sample app, you need the following information: